-Set-up and management of the campus restaurant, including scheduling, marketing, inventory menu planning and costing.
-Prerequisite: CUL 59A.
-(L)
+Set-up and management of the campus restaurant including scheduling, marketing, inventory, menu planning, and costing.
+Prerequisite: Satisfactory completion of CUL-59A or CUL-60.
+Other Conditions of Enrollment: Course is Open Entry/Open Exit.

-10:00AM-10:50AM & R.Hansen M-316B 1854 TH
+10:00AM-10:50AM & R.Hansen M-316B 5970 TH